 Sending data from the app to the dialog script (Kotlin)

-In some cases, you need to send data from your app to the voice assistant to use it in your dialog.
+In some cases, you need to send data from your app to the voice agent to use it in your dialog.
 For that, you can use Alan AI’s project API functionality.
 Project API allows sending any information from the app to the dialog script and triggering activities without a voice command.
 To use it, we need to do the following:

 1. Define a new project API method in the dialog script